Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Preliminaries

 While \cref{eq:grpo} works well for LLMs, it is not directly applicable to dLLMs due to mismatch between the \textit{dLLM policy (model output)} $\bpi_\theta(\bo|\bq)$ and the \textit{sequence likelihood} $p_\theta(\bo|\bq)$: unlike in LLMs where these two quantities are easily connected through the chain rule, it is generally non-trivial to compute the per-token probability given the dLLM model output, and only ELBO \cref{eq:elbo} is available as a surrogate.
-To tackle this issue, diffu-GRPO \citep{zhao2025d1} proposed the following strategy: first, one fully masks all response positions except $d$, and partially masks the prompt $\bq$.
-By feeding this sequence into the model, one obtains the approximate probability $p_\theta(o_d|\bq)$.
-Second, the sequence probability $p_\theta(\bo|\bq)$ is approximated by mean-field decomposition: $p_\theta(\bo|\bq)\approx\prod_{d=1}^{|\bo|}p_\theta(o_d|\bq)$.
-Such approximations do not capture the correlation between different positions in the response, which produces imprecision.
-A similar technique is employed in coupled-GRPO for code generation tasks \citep{gong2025diffucoder}.
+To tackle this issue, diffu-GRPO \citep{zhao2025d1} proposed to fully mask all response positions and partially masks the prompt $\bq$, and feed this sequence into the model to obtain the approximate probability $p_\theta(o_d|\bq)$.
+Next, the sequence probability $p_\theta(\bo|\bq)$ is approximated by mean-field decomposition: $p_\theta(\bo|\bq)\approx\prod_{d=1}^{|\bo|}p_\theta(o_d|\bq)$.
+Such approximations do not capture correlations among different positions in the response, leading to imprecision.
+A similar technique is employed in coupled-GRPO (cGRPO) for code generation tasks in \citet{gong2026diffucoder}.